Kong/docs.konghq.com/app/_hub/kong-inc/ai-request-transformer/how-to/_index.md

 {% endnavtabs %}

-When the plugin is accessed in any scope (global / service / route / consumer), it **always** sets the caller's request body as the "user" prompt in a chat message, and then sends it to the configured `llm:` configuration block.
+When the plugin is accessed in any scope (global, service, route, or consumer), it **always** sets the caller's request body as the "user" prompt in a chat message, and then sends it to the configured `llm:` configuration block.

 ## Examples